neo4j-product-examples/supply-chain-logistics-demo/README.md

+# __:warning: This Project is Inactive.
+Contents are in the process of being updated and migrated to an another repository__

+__Going forward we will be using [neo4j-product-examples/ds-supply-chain-use-cases](https://github.com/neo4j-product-examples/ds-supply-chain-use-cases) for up-to-date examples on using Neo4j Graph Data Science for supply chain and logistics use cases.
+This repository will be archived once its contents are fully migrated__

 # Graph Data Science for Supply Chain and Logistics
 This repository contains example code and demos aligning to the Neo4j [Graph Data Science for Supply Chains blog series](https://neo4j.com/developer-blog/supply-chain-neo4j-gds-bloom/).
 Each subdirectory corresponds to a part in the blog series: